-Details regarding KPMG's conclusions are included in the "Opinions," "Internal Control over Financial Reporting," and "Compliance and Other Matters" sections of this report.
-Also, on November 13, 2020, KPMG issued a separate Management Letter to GSA regarding other, less significant matters that came to its attention during the audit.
+Details regarding KPMG's conclusions are included in the "Opinions on the Financial Statements," "Internal Control Over Financial Reporting," and "Compliance and Other Matters" sections, as well as in Exhibit I of this report.
+Also, on November 12, 2021, KPMG issued a separate Management Letter to GSA regarding deficiencies in internal control and other, less significant matters that came to its attention during the audit.